15 Hidden Secrets Of Open-Minded People That Truly Set Them Apart

 Envato Elements

-Open-minded individuals believe that their abilities and intelligence can be developed through dedication and hard work.
+Open-minded people believe that their abilities and intelligence can be developed through dedication and hard work.
 They see challenges as opportunities for growth and setbacks as learning experiences.
 This growth mindset encourages a love of learning and a willingness to take risks, knowing that even failures can be stepping stones towards success.

 7. They’re active listeners.